Online Nanoengineering Degree Programs

 Program Accreditation & Professional Engineering (PE) Licensure

 As of early 2025, only a limited number of nanoengineering programs have received accreditation through the Accreditation Board for Engineering and Technology (ABET).
 Furthermore, these programs are only offered in an on-campus format, meaning that it is currently not possible to attend an online nanoengineering program accredited by ABET.
-This lack of ABET accreditation for online nanoengineering programs may serve as an obstacle for some seeking a Professional Engineering (PE) license following graduation.
+The lack of ABET accreditation for online nanoengineering programs may serve as an obstacle for some seeking a Professional Engineering (PE) license following graduation.

 In some states, graduation from an ABET-accredited engineering program is a mandatory prerequisite to apply to sit for a PE licensing exam.
 In other states, graduates can use work experience in lieu of graduation from an ABET-accredited program, but the experiential requirements generally are higher than if a student attended an ABET-accredited institution.
 Overall, having a PE license is not a requirement to work as a nanoengineer, so an online degree can still allow the student the opportunity to obtain employment in the field.